kmlm/wishLit-front-end/README.md

 ## Future Iterations

-After metting the initial requirements, I tried to incorporate a third party npm package called price-finder to allow for a user to simply enter a url when they click the addLit button.
+After meeting the initial requirements, I tried to incorporate a third party npm package called price-finder to allow for a user to simply enter a url when they click the addLit button.
 The package would scrape the URL for specific items and I was hoping to use it to pull out Title, Author, and Price from the page and push that information into an AJAX POST request.
 I wasn't able to make that work, but in the future I would like to add that functionality to make it easier for users to add items to their list.

 I would also like to incorporate more resources in the future.
 I was thinking that I could create a global resource that users could all have access to and pull books from that global resource into their individual wish lists.
 Another option would be a gift list where a user could add books that they were thinking about getting for others.